-Our student body is enriched by a host of active student organizations spanning professional, cultural, service-oriented, and academic interests.
-While all students at the College of Pharmacy are able to actively participate in UGA’s hundreds of student organizations, our College supports and houses approximately two dozen student organizations specifically related to pharmacy.
-Whether your passion is in a specific area of pharmacy, community outreach, leadership, advocacy, or affinity with cultural or identity-based groups, there’s a place for you to grow, lead, and connect within our College.
-Explore our organizations below to learn how you can join their events, projects and initiatives, and networking opportunities.
+While all students at the College of Pharmacy can actively participate in UGA’s hundreds of student organizations, there are approximately 25 student organizations specifically within the College of Pharmacy.
+All of these organizations are approved by UGA.
+Whether your passion lies in a specific area of pharmacy, community outreach, leadership, or advocacy, there’s a place for you to grow, lead, and connect within our College.
+Explore our organizations below to learn how you can join their events, projects, initiatives, and networking opportunities.

 📌 List of Student Organizations